mbasim25/stackoverflow-clone/README.md

 - Questions and answers accept likes and comments
 - Profile image AWS S3 integration
 - A user has a score (still not done)
-- A user can’t upvote or downvote if they're not above certain level (still not done)
 - 3 types of users (user, admin, superadmin) with different permissions
 - Password Reset using Nodemailer and an OTP
 - Validation using joi